Iowa Hawkeyes men's basketball: Individual honors

+National Player of the Year

 Retired numbers

-The following Hawkeye players have had their numbers retired by the University of Iowa; the number 46, retired to honor Sharm Scheuerman, is currently prohibited from use under NCAA rules.
+The following Hawkeye players have had their numbers retired by the University of Iowa:

 Honored jerseys

 The jersey was retired but the number is still active for use.

 All-American selections

 Each year, numerous publications and organizations release lists of All-America teams, hypothetical rosters of players considered the best in the nation at their respective positions.
 The National Collegiate Athletic Association (NCAA) uses officially recognized All-America selectors to determine the consensus selections.
 Over time, the sources used to determine the consensus selections have varied.
 Currently, the NCAA uses four "major" selectors to determine consensus All-Americans: the Associated Press, The National Association of Basketball Coaches, the United States Basketball Writers Association and Sporting News magazine.
 Since 1984, the NCAA has applied a standardized point system to those teams designated as "major" All-American teams to determine consensus teams.
 The point system consists of three points for first team, two points for second team and one point for third team.
 No honorable mention or fourth team or lower are used in the computation.
 The top five totals plus ties are first team and the next five plus ties are second team.
 Many other publications and organization compile their own "minor" All-America teams in addition to the selectors listed here.

-Through the 2022 season, 15 Iowa players have earned 20 All-America selections.
-Of Iowa's 20 All-Americans, 7 were first-team All-American selections – all 7 were consensus first team selections; they are listed in bold in the table below.
+Through the 2023 season, 16 Iowa players have earned 21 All-America selections.
+Of Iowa's 21 All-Americans, 5 were First-team All-American selections – all 5 were consensus First team selections.
+Those voted consensus (whether First or Second team) are listed in bold in the table below; 8 total.